gofynd/fdk-client-swift/documentation/platform/LOGISTIC.md

 | body | ZoneRequest | yes | Request body |

-This API returns response of insertion of zone in mongo database.<br>Correction- `zone_id` in the path must be removed.<br> path is `/service/platform/logistics-internal/v1.0/company/{company_id}/zone/`
+This API returns response of insertion of zone in mongo database.<br />Correction- `zone_id` in the path must be removed.<br /> path is `/service/platform/logistics-internal/v1.0/company/{company_id}/zone/`

 *Returned Response:*